 The Sustained Excellence Award is the highest honor given by the ENERGY STAR program, and honors organizations that display continued leadership and long-term commitments to climate action and energy efficiency.

-The University was also the first school to receive the ENERGY STAR Partner of the Year Award consecutively (2018 and 2019).
+The University was also the first school to receive the ENERGY STAR Partner of the Year Award consecutively, in 2019 and 2018.

 “Northwestern is proud to have our energy efficiency efforts recognized again by the EPA,” said Craig Johnson, executive vice president for Northwestern.
 “Our strategic partnerships and engagement across campus have fostered a community-wide effort to reduce our carbon footprint and environmental impact.”